Is a Federal “Trust” also a State “Trust”?

 Applied here, when the federal government used the word “trust” in its broker security rules, it incorporated the benefits and obligations attendant to a trust arrangement without having to spell out those parameters in the rules’ text.

-The federal government recently applied this principle to improve its broker trust rules.
+The federal government recently applied this principle to improve its broker trust rules

 The Federal Motor Carrier Safety Administration (“FMCSA”) recently updated its rules applicable to broker registration with this principle in mind.
 See Broker and Freight Forwarder Financial Responsibility, 88 Fed.
 Reg.
 78,656 (Nov.
 16, 2023).
 FMCSA removed “loan and finance companies” from the list of entities that can serve as trustees for a broker trust specifically because no other laws adequately regulate their conduct: “FMCSA removes loan and finance companies from the list of providers eligible to serve as BMC–85 trustees, because this type of institution is not subject to the rigorous Federal regulations applicable to chartered depository institutions or to state regulations applicable to insurance companies.”
 88 Fed.
 Reg. at 78,657.
 FMCSA’s changes highlight the importance of considering the legal context of a statute’s or regulation’s terms beyond the scope of that statute or regulation.